samuael/shemach/README.md

-# Agri-Net ( Agricultural Products Commercial Network )
+# shemach ( Agricultural Products Commercial Network )
-	This is the source code for our final Year project Agri-net; Web based Solution for facilitating agricultural products commercial products exchange.
+	This is the source code for our final Year project shemach; Web based Solution for facilitating agricultural products commercial products exchange.

 	Group Members Name: